-The public policy exception in subsection 4(b)(3) of the current Act says that recognition may be denied if "the cause of action" is repugnant to the State's public policy.
+The public policy exception in section 4 (b)(3) of the current Act says that recognition may be denied if "the cause of action" is repugnant to the State's public policy.
 Based on this "cause of action" language, some courts have refused to find that a public policy challenge based on something other than repugnancy of the foreign cause of action comes within this exception.
 E.g., Southwest Livestock & Trucking Co., Inc. v.
 Ramon, 169 F.3d 317 (5th Cir.
 1999) (refusing to deny recognition to Mexican judgment on promissory note with interest rate of 48%); Guinness PLC v.
 Ward, 955 F.2d 875 (4th Cir.
 1992) (challenge to recognition based on postjudgment settlement could not be asserted under public policy exception); The Society of Lloyd's v.
 Turner, 303 F.3d 325 (5th Cir.
 2002) (rejecting argument legal standards applied to establish elements of breach of contract violated public policy because cause of action for breach of contract itself is not contrary to state public policy); cf Bachchan v.
 India Abroad Publications, Inc., 585 N.Y.S.2d 661 (N.Y.
 Sup.
 Ct.
 1992) (judgment creditor argued British libel judgment should be recognized despite argument it violated First Amendment because New York recognizes a cause of action for libel).
 Other courts have applied the public policy exception without taking any notice of this language.
 See Study Report, Section III (D)(2)(ii).

-At its April, 2004 drafting committee meeting, the Committee decided that the public policy exception of subsection (c)(3) should be rewritten to focus on the substantive law on which the judgment is based rather than on either the judgment itself or the cause of action.
-This brings the Act's public policy exception more in line with the traditional focus of public policy exceptions.
+At its October 2004 drafting committee meeting, the Committee decided that, in light of the decisions reading the public policy exception as narrowly focused on the cause of action, the language of subsection (c)(3) should be rewritten to include both the cause of action and the judgment itself.
+Under this language, if either the judgment or the cause of action upon which it is based is repugnant to public policy, the court has discretion to deny recognition to the foreign country judgment.

 The language "or of the United States" has been added to the public policy exception to make it clear that the relevant public policy is that of both the State in which recognition is sought and that of the United States.
 Most courts have recognized that state public policy also includes U.S. public policy (and principles of federalism would seem to dictate this result), but not all courts considering the issue have done so.
 Compare Bachchan v.
 India Abroad Publications, Inc., 585 N.Y.S.2d 661 (Sup.Ct.
 N.Y.
-1992) (British libel judgment denied recognition because it violates First Amendment; when public policy is found in U.S. Constitution, denial of recognition is constitutionally mandated) with Reading & Bates Constr.
+1992) (British libel judgment denied recognition because it violates First Amendment; when public policy is found in U.S.

+Constitution, denial of recognition is constitutionally mandated) with Reading & Bates Constr.
 Co. v.
 Baker Energy Resources Corp., 976 S.W.2d 702 (Tex.
 App.
 1998) (refusing to consider public policy argument based on U.S. patent law because relevant policy is that of the state, and patent infringement is a matter of federal, not state, policy).